-- DG HR shall adopt Guidelines indicating criteria, procedures and good practices to achieve the objectives of this Decision and set up monitoring tools.
-The staff representatives shall be consulted on the Guidelines before their adoption. - 2.
-Directors-General and Heads of Service shall ensure the implementation of this Decision within their Directorate-General or Service, in accordance with the principles provided by this Decision and the Guidelines referred to in paragraph 1.
+- The Appointing Authority/Authority Authorised to Conclude Contracts of Employment (the 'Appointing Autority') shall adopt Guidelines indicating criteria, procedures and good practices to achieve the objectives of this Decision and set up monitoring tools.
+The Staff Committee shall be consulted on the Guidelines before their adoption. - 2.

-- 3. Where this Decision and the Guidelines referred to in paragraph 1 offer to line managers margins of discretion for their implementation, Directors-General and Heads of Service may give instructions to the line managers within their Directorate-General or Service on how to exercise that discretion. - 4.
-Line managers shall decide on individual working arrangements for their staff regarding the working time and hybrid working arrangements in accordance with this Decision and, where applicable, instructions received pursuant to paragraph 3.
-Such arrangements shall be in conformity with the interests of the service, taking into account the staff's specific responsibilities and constraints.
+Line managers shall decide on individual working arrangements for their staff regarding the working time and hybrid working arrangements in accordance with this Decision and the Guidelines referred to in paragraph 1.
+Such arrangements shall be in conformity with the interests of the service, taking into account the staff members' specific responsibilities and constraints.